Jimmy Butler NBA Playoffs Player Props: Heat vs. Bucks

-Jimmy Butler and the rest of the Miami Heat take the court versus the Milwaukee Bucks in the NBA Playoffs on Sunday, at 5:30 PM ET.
+Jimmy Butler and his Miami Heat teammates hit the court versus the Milwaukee Bucks in the 2023 NBA Playoffs, at 9:00 PM ET on Wednesday.

 Jimmy Butler Prop Bets vs. the Bucks